OpenSourceBrain/WeilerEtAl08-LaminarCortex/README.md

 See [GenerateLayeredNetwork.py](https://github.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/blob/master/NeuroML2/GenerateLayeredNetwork.py) for example, which uses [libNeuroML](https://github.com/NeuralEnsemble/libNeuroML) to generate [NeuroML 2](https://neuroml.org/neuromlv2) descriptions of the [populations & projections in the network](https://neuroml.org/NeuroML2CoreTypes/Networks.html).
 See generated example [here](https://github.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/blob/master/NeuroML2/LayeredCortexDemo.net.nml).

 The data used is the connectivity matrix from the above Python code (based on the original Matlab file).
-It's visualised below:
+It is visualised below:

 ![](https://raw.githubusercontent.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/master/Python/connectivity.png)